mmaliro/dev-10-work/week-03/exercises/enum-exercises/src/main/java/Exercise04.md

 # Exercise04

-(Hint: You are not required to make the `Rank` enum stateful, but it may make some tasks easier.
+(Hint: You are not required to make the `learn.cards.Rank` enum stateful, but it may make some tasks easier.
 For example, track a numeric value for a rank to help decide which rank is bigger.)

 Two-card Poker is a Poker variant with simplified rules.
 A hand consists of two cards.
 See `learn.poker.TwoCardHand`.